 While any negligent accident that causes injuries or property damage may result in compensation for the victim, the circumstances surrounding the offense can affect your ability to secure the compensation to which you may be entitled.
 Hit and run accidents can be especially difficult to navigate.

-The Louisiana Revised Statutes (RS) §14:100 defines a hit and run as a situation in which a driver causes a collision and quickly leaves the scene—without stopping to give his contact and insurance information or render reasonable aid.
+La.
+R.S. §14:100 defines a hit and run as a situation in which a driver causes a collision and quickly leaves the scene—without stopping to give their contact and insurance information or render reasonable aid.

 For a free legal consultation with a Hit and Run Accident lawyer serving Shreveport, call 800-537-8185